 ANC provides diverse offerings for students and the community in both visual and performing arts.
 The visual arts include Watercolor, Painting, Drawing, and Printmaking.
 The musical performing arts include, but are not limited to, Community Choir, Community Band, Chamber Choir, Class Piano, voice lessons, and piano lessons.
-The theater performing arts include acting classes and Opera Workshop.
 Semester activities in fine arts include a student art exhibit, choral concert, and a theatrical production which are generally free to the public.